 8. German Shepherd Ear Forms, Guides, Supports & Inserts

 Ear forms work very similar to taping.

 The ear forms are a prefabricated form or guide that sit in your GSD’s ear and provide a temporary support for the ears to stand upright.

 Instead of taping, you apply skin glue to the forms and your GSD’s skin to hold the forms in place.

-See a vet before you undertake this method.
+See a vet before you undertake this method, and get their approval.

 Companies like Redline K9, K9ProTraining and DogSportGear might manufacture German Shepherd ear forms.

 Generally Moleskin padding is used to hold the ears in place.